United States v. Grimaud

 United States v.
 Grimaud, 220 U.S. 506 (1911), was a case argued before the Supreme Court of the United States.
-The case tested the constitutionality of the Forest Reserve Act of 1891, which delegated to the Secretary of the U.S. Department of Agriculture (a part of the Federal Executive Branch) the power to make rules and regulations regarding the use of federal Forest Service lands and to punish violations of these rules as a criminal offense.
+The case tested the constitutionality of the Forest Reserve Act of 1891, which delegated the power to make rules and regulations regarding the use of federal Forest Service lands and to punish violations of these rules as a criminal offense to the Secretary of the U.S. Department of Agriculture (a part of the Federal Executive Branch).
 The Court ruled, after a re-argument, that such a delegation of rulemaking power was permissible because it was separate from true legislative power (which is only vested in Congress as the legislative branch).

 Back story

 Shepherds in California had seen the creation of forest reserves take place over the course of about ten years.
 In this time, the Forest Reserve Act of 1891 was established after wealthy capitalists from the northeast failed to monopolize the ranching industry.
 As a result, it left shepherds with less and less land to let their sheep graze, and this did not sit well with many of them.

 Six years later, Congress enacted the Organic Act of 1897.
 This law “granted management authority to the United States Department of the Interior, then the nation’s sole custodian of the public domain."
 As part of this process, rangers were hired, and regulations were set for the use of these reserves’ various resources.
 "When in 1905 the United States Forest Service was established as part of the United States Department of Agriculture, and the nation's forests transferred to its care, the number of rangers increased again, the permitting process intensified, and the related rules and fees were widely published.”
 The new rules angered the shepherds, farmers, ranchers, miners, etc., especially those who were around when the land wasn’t protected by the government.
 It got to a point where these members of society began to directly defy the authority of these agencies.
 Miners sneaked onto reserves to pan for gold, loggers secretly harvested timber, and ranchers sneaked various livestock into and out of these protected lands.
 The case of the United States versus Pierre Grimaud begins in what is now Oakhurst, California.
 Pierre was one of these agitated workers; he just wasn’t lucky enough to break the law undetected.

-In the early 20th-century, Pierre Grimaud – a farmer and shepherd, attempted, with his partner PJ Carajous, to sneak his flock of sheep into the Sierra Forest Reserve.
+In the early 20th century, Pierre Grimaud – a farmer and shepherd, attempted, with his partner PJ Carajous, to sneak his flock of sheep into the Sierra Forest Reserve.
 On his endeavor to find a good spot for his sheep to graze, he was stopped by a forest ranger who asked to see Grimaud’s permit.
 Once it was revealed that Grimaud did not have a permit, and was essentially trespassing, the forest ranger arrested him and took him to court.